While We Watched

-While We Watched (titled नमस्कार मैं रवीश कुमार, or Greetings, I am Ravish Kumar in Hindi) is a 2022 Indian documentary film by Vinay Shukla, profiling the NDTV news editor Ravish Kumar's resolute journalistic independence in the backdrop of general media bias in India The film premiered world-wide at the 2022 Toronto International Film Festival, winning the Amplify Voices award.
+While We Watched is a 2022 Indian documentary film by Vinay Shukla, profiling the NDTV news editor Ravish Kumar's resolute journalistic independence in the backdrop of general media bias in India.
+The film premiered worldwide at the 2022 Toronto International Film Festival, winning the Amplify Voices award.
 At its Asian premiere in the 27th Busan International Film Festival, it won the Cinephile award and the International Competition at DocPoint Helsinki.

 Background and production

 Vinay Shukla says he made the film in an attempt to understand the feelings of journalists and anchors like Ravish Kumar as they try to present news and speak truth to power:

 Ravish Kumar agreed to being filmed provided it did not interfere with his work.
-Vinay Shukla with a three-person crew shot the raw footage for the documentary between 2018 and 2020.
+Vinay Shukla with a three-person crew shot the raw footage for the documentary from 2018 to 2020.
 Since the documentary was completely unscripted, the narrative was primarily crafted during editing.
 It took another two years for a final version to emerge, with Shukla crediting Abhinav Tyagi and Reshma Ramachandran for the way the film's narrative is scripted and edited.

 The crew shot for eight to nine hours every day starting from noon, accompanying Ravish Kumar from his home to the studio and stopping only when he finally returned at night.
 Shukla decided early on not to focus on the other prominent journalists in NDTV as his main inspiration was a sense he got that Kumar was at a crossroads in his career, tired of being a hero.
 Shooting continuously, and without a script over two years, also produced a lot of footage.
 Shukla had to therefore leave out most of it.
 He regrets being unable to show the whimsical, humorous side of Kumar as it did not quite fit into the mood the documentary establishes.